 The University manages its liquid resources to minimise the cost of financing while meeting all its liabilities as they fall due.
-Council annually endorses a Treasury Management and Investment Policy which has been set in accordance with Treasury Management guidance published by CIPFA and which sets the framework for management of liquid resources and longer term endowment and other investments.
+Council annually endorses a Treasury Management and Investment Policy which has been set in accordance with Treasury Management guidance published by The Chartered Institute of Public Finance and Accountancy (CIPFA) and which sets the framework for management of liquid resources and longer term endowment and other investments.